Be a Helpline or Admin volunteer – to keep us going…

 - Some sort of direct experience of the issues facing the type of people who will likely need our advice, support and advocacy

-Desirable qualifications and/or likely working backgrounds
+Desirable qualifications and/or likely working backgrounds for the helpline role:

 - Experience in social work, social care, health or perhaps housing or benefits services